ifcquery/IfcSplitAndMerge/README.md

 ### Use as SDK or base for other IFC applications

 You can use this tool as a template for your own IFC application, or parts of it for other applications.
+The source code is very clean and minimalistic, perfect for easy maintenance and further development.
 In case you are interested, pleace contact info at ifcquery.com